 - The Instituto Centroamericano de Estudios Fiscales (ICEFI) collaborates with CLALS on the Elites and Power in Central America project.

 - The Inter-American Development Bank's Culture, Creativity, and Solidarity Affairs Division and Culture Center has partnered with CLALS to assess the impact of creative and cultural industries on Latin America's economy.

-- The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, has launched a research project to examine Latino entrepreneurs in the DC Metro area.
+- The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, assisted in an initial phase of research examining Latino entrepreneurs in the DC Metro area.

-- The National Council of La Raza (NCLR) and CLALS entered into an agreement to explore the dynamics of discrimination against Latinos.
+- The National Council of La Raza (NCLR) and CLALS partnered to explore the dynamics of discrimination against Latinos.

 - The Programa Salvadoreño de Investigación sobre Desarrollo y Medio Ambiente (PRISMA) collaborates with CLALS on its Ford Foundation-funded work on Elites and Power in Central America.